 It is the responsibility of the student and parents to be sure that all grad requirements and post-secondary program requirements are met in the learning plan.
-Counsellor is available to assist students and parents.
+Our school counsellor is available to assist students and parents.

 THE REQUIRED COURSES